federicobocci/spliceJAC/README.md

 #### Install the package from PyPl

-spliceJAC can be installed using pip:
+spliceJAC will be soon available as a python library to be installed with pip:

 ```console
 pip install -U splicejac